kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 This patcher allows replacement of functions that can't be mocked by PHPUnit.

-It can't replace functions which has parameters passed by reference.
+**Note:** This can't replace functions which has parameters passed by reference.

 ~~~php
 	public function test_index()